alewin/useWorker/website/docs/introduction.md

 - Garbage collector web worker instance
 - set a timeout for the web worker

-the most useful feature of `useWorker`,  however, is the *simplicity*, in this paragraph you can see the difference between using webworkers via pure javascript and via `useWorker()`.
+the most useful feature of `useWorker`,  however, is the *simplicity*, in this paragraph, you can see the difference between using web workers via pure javascript and via `useWorker()`.

 ### Without using useWorker